-

 The Dimensions of this role

-The candidate we need must be an excellent communicator with previous Parking Appeals experience of 6 months or more, you will have an eye for detail along with experience of working with computerised systems.
+The candidate we need must be an excellent communicator with previous enforcement experience of 12 months or more, you will have an eye for detail along with experience of working with computerised systems.

-If this role is of interest to you or anyone you may know that works within the parking industry please contact the parking team at unity recruitment on 0203 668 5680 and press 1 for parking
+If this role is of interest to you or anyone you may know that works within the parking industry please contact the parking team at Unity Recruitment on 0203 668 5680 and press 1 for the parking department.

 *Unity offer referral schemes for all successful referrals at officer level